Hi, I'm ARLO™ — Ask Me Anything!

 Unfortunately, that is exactly what that means.
 HUD will not allow things like trades or "sweat equity" (payment for work done) in the purchase reverse mortgage program.
 To utilize the program, you would have to have verifiable cash down payment.
 HUD guidelines go one step further and not only does the bank account where the funds are currently kept need to be verified, but the account must be verified for 3 months prior to transaction date to see that the funds were also not borrowed.
 Borrowers must be able to show where any large deposits came from and that they were not borrowed as well.

 The borrowers do not currently have to show employment or income.
 Their credit is reviewed for defaults on federal obligations, but there is no minimum credit requirement at this time.
-HUD has indicated that there will be some form of financial assessment in the future, but we still do not know what the income of credit requirements will be.
+HUD has indicated that there will be some form of financial assessment in the future, but we still do not know what the income or credit requirements will be.

 Hi Wayne,

 The next issue is the issue of a gift of the down payment on a purchase transaction.
-HUD will allow gifts from family members for a purchase reverse mortgage except that the individual cannot be an interested party in the transaction.
+HUD will allow gifts from family members for a purchase reverse mortgage, except that the individual cannot be an interested party in the transaction.
 In other words, the family member making the gift cannot be the seller or a real estate agent involved in the transaction.

 Hi Gerald-

-Let's start with your last part of your question first and work our way back.
-The answer to whether or not you can be prequalified is "yes and no".
-The lender can do everything they need to on your part to see of you meet the requirements for the program, but there are always a few things for the HUD requirements that cannot be 100% determined until after the property has been chosen and all parties have been run through HUD's GSA/LDP lists to determine if they are eligible to take part in a loan program with government-insured financing (not to mention the property has to meet all specified parameters and many condominium projects do not).
-We do multiple purchase transactions every month and we tell borrowers to be sure to include a provision in the purchase contract for final financing approval even if a borrower has been "pre-qualified".
+Let's start with the last part of your question first and work our way back.
+The answer to whether you can be prequalified is "yes and no." The lender can do everything they need to on your part to see of you meet the requirements for the program, but there are always a few things for the HUD requirements that cannot be 100% determined until after the property has been chosen and all parties have been run through HUD's GSA/LDP lists to determine if they are eligible to take part in a loan program with government-insured financing (not to mention the property has to meet all specified parameters and many condominium projects do not).
+We do multiple purchase transactions every month, and we tell borrowers to be sure to include a provision in the purchase contract for final financing approval even if a borrower has been "pre-qualified".

-The benefit amount of the reverse mortgage will be determined on the lower of the Sales Price, Appraised Value or HUD Lending Limit.
+The benefit amount of the reverse mortgage will be determined on the lower of the Sales Price, Appraised Value, or HUD Lending Limit.
 The HUD Lending Limit is currently $625,500 so assuming the property you purchase is valued/purchased less than that, the benefit amount (loan amount) would be determined from the lesser of the sales price or appraised value.

 The issue really isn't how long you have to wait.
-On a bona fide purchase there is no seasoning requirement before you can do a reverse mortgage.
+On a bona fide purchase, there is no seasoning requirement before you can do a reverse mortgage.
 If you bought the home for cash and moved in, you are eligible for a reverse mortgage immediately.

 For example, if you buy a home at auction for $100,000 and now you believe the home will appraise for $150,000 because you got such a good deal, the lender will not allow you to use the $150,000 value for the first 12 months.
 They would determine the amount of your benefits on the $100,000 purchase price.